 financial aid refunds

-Information on refunds to students or parents for overpayment can be found in the College's Fee Refund and Waiver Policy.
+Information on refunds to students or parents for overpayment can be found in the University's Fee Refund and Waiver Policy.

 how to apply for aid